atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [AppliTools](https://applitools.com/) Automating visual software testing
 * [CrossBrowserTesting](https://crossbrowsertesting.com/) Another one cloud platform for automated testing of web applications.
 Provides a wide range of browsers, systems and more.

+## Mobile test automation
+* [Hive CI](http://bbc.github.io/hive-ci/) is a CI system built around devices.
+Connect your physical devices to a hive and run your tests on the same platforms as your users

 ## Performance and load testing

 * [Loader.io](https://loader.io/) - A FREE load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections.